Purdue University’s Online Writing Lab (OWL) is an excellent wide-ranging resource to address many writing issues.

 - Designing Essay Assignments – (from Harvard University)

-- Writing Across Borders – An award-winning film about international and ESL writers’ issues, e.g., varied cultural approaches to writing.
-Written & directed by Wayne Robertson, Oregon State University.
-(Link to first of three movie clips, total 30 min.)
+- Writing Across Borders – Award-winning film about international and ESL writers’ issues, e.g., varied cultural approaches to writing.
+Three parts, total 30 min. (from Oregon State University.)

 - Support Group for Dissertators and Thesis Writers – Contact JoAnne Graham, Ph.D., Norris Health Center, 414-229-5144